havenfricke/Fullstack-Indentity-Vite-React-Express-Auth0/Client/README.md

 The flow of the frontend is:

-1) Create and use components to set up basic features
+1) Create and use React components to set up basic features
 2) Send api requests to a new service (ex.
 NounService.js) from pages and components
-3) Use the Application State (AppState.js) to store incoming data from the server
+3) Use the Application State (AppState.js) to store incoming data from the server and send new or altered data to the server.
 ## RUNTIME
 ```
 npm run dev